CloudVE/cloudbridge/docs/getting_started.rst

 provider object identifies the cloud you want to work with and supplies your credentials.
 Each provider instance is tied to a particular zone.
 Refer to the `Setup page <topics/setup.html>`_ for more details information on provider configuration.
-One a provider instance is created, the remainder of the code is the same for any provider.
+Once a provider instance is created, the remainder of the code is the same for any provider.

 AWS: